TAKE A LOOK-India's shock bank note ban sparks cash chaos

 for attacks by Islamist militants against India.

-The move has disrupted the daily lives of hundreds of millions of Indians
+While the move disrupted the daily lives of hundreds of millions of Indians

 who live in the cash economy that is estimated to account for a fifth of India's